-To justify this expense, you must build the business case for user experience.
+To justify this expense, you must build the business case for user experience, as shown in Figure 1.
 Whether you are a UX research or design professional or a UX leader, you should utilize analytical frameworks to understand and describe the business value of the contributions that User Experience brings to the table.
 You should be able to present a complete business case for user experience to your corporate management.

 The UX Value Chain